A GRI Education Program available exclusively to Global Risk Institute members

 - This course will demonstrate how management actions and organizational culture can affect risk profiles and the potential to deliver return.

 - On completion of this program, participants will be better able to anticipate and navigate emerging trends.

 This program has been developed for financial services professionals from business lines and control functions who would benefit from a fuller understanding of concepts and practices in the management of risk.

-This program consists of 5 half-day morning sessions, each with opportunities for participants to engage fully in discussions and debate.
+This program consists of 2.5 days, each with opportunities for participants to engage fully in discussions and debate.

 - Participants will explore how risk appetite and capacity drives day to day decisions.